Data & information security

 Key takeaways

-• VPNs also help control who can access your internal systems and data, adding an important layer of security for organizations.
+• VPNs also help control who can access your internal systems and data, adding an important layer of network security for organizations.

 • NordLayer offers flexible VPN solutions to protect your business data and enable secure remote access, helping to reduce the risk of data breaches.